nrs-org/novelslop/content/vol_01/chap_16.typ

   It was the ever-so-familiar sight of her two friends.
 It seemed that Mikoto's just come to class.

-  "Good morning, Mikoto" Mona mumbled.
+  "Ah!
+Good morning, Mikoto..."
+Mona mumbled.

   "Is something wrong?"
-Mikoto replied, "You were spacing out..."
+Mikoto replied, "You were spacing out or something."

   "Uhm... it's nothing, I'm just thinking about some stuff."

   "Hmm, okay, if you say so..."
 Mikoto paused, before noticing the signature plate on Mona's desk, "Wait, is that Sena-san's signature that I asked you before?"

   "Oh, right."
-Mona handed the last plate on the desk to her friend, "Here's what you asked before, Mikoto."
+Mona turned back to take the last plate on her table, before handing it on to her friend, "Here's what you asked before, Mikoto."

   "Thank you so much, Mona!"
 Mikoto received the plate from her friend, "Amazing, so this is Narumi Sena's handwritten signature..."